noiseprotocol/noise_spec/noise.md

  * **Type fields**:  Applications are recommended to include a single-byte type field prior to each Noise handshake message (and prior to the length field, if one is included).
-The default value is recommended to be zero.
-   Applications would reject messages with an unknown value.
-This allows extending the handshake with new versions that specify handshake re-initialization or other alternative messages in the future.
+A recommended idiom is for the value zero to indicate no change from the current Noise protocol, and for applications to reject messages with an unknown value.
+This allows future protocol versions to specify handshake re-initialization or any other compatibility-breaking change (protocol extensions that don't break compatibility can be handled within Noise payloads).

 13. Security considerations
 ===========================